Traditional vs.Internet Marketing

 Understanding the Pros and Cons of Traditional and Internet Marketing

-Many new home business owners focus so much energy on their products and service, not recognizing that success isn't just from what the business offers, but also from the ability to reach customers and get them to buy.
-Marketing is a crucial element to home business success.
+Many new small business owners focus so much energy on their products and service, that they don't recognize that success isn't just from what the business offers.
+However, success comes from the ability to reach customers and get them to buy.
+Marketing is a crucial element to small business success.

 What Is Marketing?